ToyotaInfoTech/RAMN/docs/userguide/protocol_tutorial.rst

 - You may swap a reserved bit which **must** be set to a specific value ("**Form Error**").
 - You may swap a bit that leads to an invalid CRC ("**CRC Error**").

-Bit Stuffing Errors and Form Errors are detected and reported immediately, CRC Errors are reported after the CRC field.
+Bit Stuffing Errors and Form Errors are detected and reported immediately; CRC Errors are reported after the CRC field.

 First, let us start with bit stuffing.
 Let us observe what happens when we send a string of six zeroes.